 The transition to a network-based economy also presents a significant challenge.
 Although private sector institutions are designed to embrace change and embrace innovation, many public sector institutions lack this ability.
 The rigid system of institutions could explain why people are losing trust in the government, especially among Millennials who prefer doing things themselves.

-While the rise of ICTs are making it difficult for governments’ institutional structures to stay relevant in the DIY economy, embracing technology and DIY culture at the local level of government may also be its savior.
-The tech-driven DIY culture is forcing private sector institutions to identify business models that cede or share power with individuals.
-City governments can do the same to re-engage and unleash a latent creative potential in their citizenry.
+ICTs are making it hard for government institutions to stay relevant in the DIY economy, but embracing technology and DIY culture at the local government level could be their solution.
+Private sector institutions are now being compelled to identify business models that either relinquish or collaborate power with individuals, all due to the tech-driven DIY culture.
+City governments can also take action to re-engage and tap into the untapped creative potential of their citizens.

 The shift from institutional-based governance to network-based governance shows great potential in bridging economic and social divides in our communities.
 Cities that adopt ICT and DIY culture have the opportunity to include and empower previously unheard voices in the government.
 A power shift can empower underserved communities who lack voice, power, and resources to influence government institutions, enabling them to create change.
 Over time, citizens who are more connected to their community could overcome social and economic problems that the government cannot solve.